 connection-spec A connection specification

 database-type A database type specifier, i.e. a keyword.
-This defaults to the value of default-database-type

-result A list of matching databases.
+This defaults to the value of result A list of matching databases.

 This function returns a list of databases existing in the database system specified by database-type.